TateTaylorOH/TateTaylorOH/SCREENSHOTGUIDE.md

 The framing on this photo is a bit unusual.
 It isn't positioning something around the subject, but rather it is matching them.
 Look at how the subject's arm is outstretched, mimicking the shape of the rock formation behind it.

-I use [Photo Mode](<https://www.nexusmods.com/skyrimspecialedition/mods/91701>){:target="_blank" rel="noopener"} extensively.
+I use [Photo Mode](<https://www.nexusmods.com/skyrimspecialedition/mods/91701>) extensively.
 It has made getting good shots so much easier.
 Prior to its release I had to rely on a ton of console command and it was honestly kind of miserable.

 For some less theoretical tips to use with Photo Mode: